wjakob/nanobind/README.md

 - Pickling.
 - `kw_only` / `pos_only` argument annotations.
 - MyPy-compatible docstrings.
+- PyPy support.
 - The `options` class for customizing docstring generation.
+- The ability to run several independent Python interpreters in the same process, which requires thread-local storage for various internal data structures.

 Some of these may be reintroduced eventually, but it will need to be done in an opt-in manner that does not affect binary size and compilation/runtime